-I looked at a 924 Turbo a little over a month ago.
 931s are broken into two periods â€“ Series 1 (launch in â€™79 -late â€™80) and Series 2 (â€™81-â€™82).
 Series 2 cars all had the 5-lug, 4-wheel disc upgrade that only some of the Series 1 were equipped with.
-Additionally, they had a revised ignition system, improved intake, higher compression pistons but a smaller turbocharger.
-The transmission was shared with the B2 Audi inline-5s.
-They were mostly loaded examples, so like this one they have power windows, locks, mirrors, air conditioning, rear wiper and sunroof.
+Additionally, they had a revised ignition system, improved intake, higher compression pistons but a smaller turbocharger, and the transaxle was shared with the B2 Audi inline-5s.
+Today’s example is loaded like most and comes from the end of the first series, so it has power windows, locks, mirrors, air conditioning, rear wiper and sunroof.
+It also has the M471 package, which added Koni shocks, 5-bolt forged 16″ wheels, 928 calipers with 911SC vented discs, larger swap bars, a quicker steering rack, and a small-diameter four-spoke leather covered steering wheel.
 Outside of the wheels, these changes were mostly invisible to the eye, and generally speaking donâ€™t make a difference in the value of the vehicle.
 What does is condition, and when youâ€™re looking at a 924 Turbo you want to buy the best one that you can afford.
 Is this the one?